sendgrid/sendgrid-php/README.md

 $result = $sendgrid->report($report);
 ```

-Optional email address to search for.
+With parameter, an optional email address to search for.

 ```php
 $report = new SendGrid\Report();